apache/incubator-kie-drools/kogito-data-audit/README.md

 	    <artifactId>quarkus-jdbc-h2</artifactId>
 	</dependency>

-No additional configuration is requires besides the default datasource use by the application already.
+No additional configuration is required besides the default datasource use by the application already.